Andrejs1979/games-neltify/src/pages/industry/hospitality.md

     alt: Poolside selfie
     image: /img/pool-selfie.jpeg
   text: >-
-    Unmerchant is a revolutionary way to promote your brand on Instagram and other social media platforms.
+    Caragents is a revolutionary way to promote your brand on Instagram and other social media platforms.
   title: Join the marketing revolution
 ---